ethereum/execution-spec-tests/README.md

 - post: Post-State containing the information of all Ethereum accounts that are created or modified after all transactions are executed.
 - txs: All transactions to be executed during the test vector runtime.

+### `BlockchainTest` Object

+The `BlockchainTest` object represents a single test vector that evaluates the Ethereum VM by attempting to append multiple blocks to the chain:

+- pre: Pre-State containing the information of all Ethereum accounts that exist before any block is executed.
+- post: Post-State containing the information of all Ethereum accounts that are created or modified after all blocks are executed.
+- blocks: All blocks to be appended to the blockchain during the test.

 ### Pre/Post State of the Test